U.S. VP Harris set to visit Korean DMZ after Kim's missile test | Politics

 U.S. VP Harris set to visit Korean DMZ after Kim's missile test

 The visit, announced on Tuesday, comes days after North Korea fired a ballistic missile towards the sea and amid fears of a possible nuclear test as the Biden administration's attempts at outreach to North Korean leader Kim Jong Un have failed.
-Harris' visit was publicly confirmed by South Korean Prime Minister Han Duck-soo during a meeting with the U.S. vice president in Tokyo and was later confirmed by a U.S. official.
+Harris' visit, which would be the first by a senior Biden administration official, was publicly announced by South Korean Prime Minister Han Duck-soo during a meeting with the U.S. vice president in Tokyo and was later confirmed by a U.S. official.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)